robertmrk/aiocometd/DESCRIPTION.rst

     :target: https://opensource.org/licenses/MIT
     :alt: MIT license

-aiocometd is a CometD_ client built using asyncio_.
+aiocometd is a CometD_ client built using asyncio_, implementing the Bayeux_ protocol.

 CometD_ is a scalable WebSocket and HTTP based event and message routing bus.
 CometD_ makes use of WebSocket and HTTP push technologies known as Comet_ to